alnibo/milestone-project-3-workout/README.md

 username | String
 password | String

-## Features
+## 4. Features

 ### Existing Features

 #### Page Structure

 - **Navbar:** Using Materialize the navbar is fixed at the top and collapses on medium and small devices.
 It is then accessible through a sidepanel that slides in from the left.
 If a user is logged in the navbar contains a brand logo, the website's name and the links to 'Home', 'All Exercises', 'My Exercises' and 'Logout'.
 When clicking the 'All Exercises' button a dropdown menu appears in which the user can directly choose one of the four muscle groups.
-If a user has not logged in the links 'Home', 'Login' and 'Register' are visible.
+If a user is not logged in only the links 'Home', 'Login' and 'Register' are visible.

 - **Footer:** The footer contains the education disclaimer and a GitHub link.

 #### Forms

 - **Register form:** the flask register form enables users to create an account in order to use the app.
-The input fields are username and password (password needs to be repeated to confirm it).
+The input fields are username and two password fields (the password needs to be repeated to confirm it).

 - **Login form:** the flask login form enables existing users to login and use the website.